Riemannian Optimization via Frank-Wolfe Methods: Specializing RFW for HPD matrices

 This section considers one of the later cases, namely the problem of determining the \emph{geometric matrix mean} (\emph{Karcher mean problem}).
 While there exists an intuitive notion for the geometric mean of sets of positive real numbers, this notion does not immediately generalize to sets of positive definite matrices due to the lack of commutativity on matrix spaces.
 Over a collection of Hermitian, positive definite matrices the geometric mean can be viewed as the geometric optimization problem

+where $\delta_R$ denotes the Riemannian metric.
 In an Euclidean setting, the problem is \emph{non-convex}.
 However, one can view Hermitian, positive matrices as points on a Riemannian manifold and compute the geometric mean as the Riemannian centroid.
-The corresponding optimization problem Eq. \ref{eq.1} is \emph{geodesically convex}.
+The corresponding optimization problem (Eq. \ref{eq.1}) is \emph{geodesically convex}~\citep{PALFIA2016951}.
 In this section we look at the problem through both geometric lenses and provide efficient algorithmic solutions while illustrating the benefits of switching geometric lenses in geometric optimization problems.

 There exists a large body of work on the problem of computing the geometric matrix means~\citep{gm_survey}.
 Classic algorithms like \emph{Newton's method} or \emph{Gradient Decent} (\emph{GD}) have been successfully applied to the problem.
-Standard toolboxes implement efficient variations of \emph{GD} like \emph{Stochastic Gradient Decent} or \emph{Conjugate Gradient} (\emph{Manopt} ~\citep{manopt}) or Richardson-like linear gradient decent (\emph{Matrix Means Toolbox}~\citep{mmtoolbox}).
+Standard toolboxes implement efficient variations of \emph{GD} like \emph{Steppest Decent} or \emph{Conjugate Gradient} (\emph{Manopt} ~\citep{manopt}) or Richardson-like linear gradient decent (\emph{Matrix Means Toolbox}~\citep{mmtoolbox}).
 Recent work by Yuan et al.~\citep{YHAG2017} analyzes condition numbers of Hessians in Riemannian and Euclidean steepest-decent approaches that provide theoretical arguments for the good performance of Riemannian approaches.

 Recently, T. Zhang developed a majorization-minimization approach with asymptotic linear convergence~\citep{zhang2017}.
-In this section we apply the above introduced variations of the classic \emph{conditional gradient} method by M. Frank and P. Wolfe~\citep{fw_original} (\rfw and \efw) for computing the geometric matrix mean in both Euclidean and Riemannian settings with linear convergence.
-While we exploit the geodesic convexity of the problem for the Riemannian case, we show that recent advances in non-convex analysis~\citep{LJ16} can be used to develop a Frank-Wolfe scheme for the non-convex Euclidean case.
+In this section we apply the above introduced Riemannian version of the classic \emph{conditional gradient} method by M. Frank and P. Wolfe~\citep{fw_original} (\rfw) for computing the geometric matrix mean in Riemannian settings with linear convergence.
+Here, we exploit the geodesic convexity of the problem.
+To complement this analysis, we show that recent advances in non-convex analysis~\citep{LJ16} can be used to develop a Frank-Wolfe scheme (\efw) for the non-convex Euclidean case (see Appendix~\ref{sec:e-lo}).

 In the simple case of two PSD matrices $X$ and $Y$ one can view the geometric mean as their metric mid point computed by \cite{KuboAndo}

 More generally, for a collection of $M$ matrices, the geometric mean can be seen as a minimization problem of the sum of squares of distances \cite{BhatiaHolbrook},